wesleytian/wesleytian.com/posts/ironman.md

 Time just flew by, at 30 looking for ward to 56, got into a 30 minute routine of every 30 min standing up fo ra few seconds to give my bum a break chafed raw, emotionless

-Run
+### The Run (26.2 miles)
+Weathe conditions: 85°F (29°C) | Humidity: 90%

-Pouring water on body every aid stationFeels like 85°F (29°C) | Humidity: 90% , steam room, no more light wind at least not raining
+Pouring water on body every aid stationFeels like 8 , steam room, no more light wind at least not raining

 I started off the run feeling pretty good.
 I definitely felt the 8-hour workout taking a toll on me as I knew I wouldn't be able to run faster than a 11-12 minute/mile pace.
 I kept my pace pretty steady for about the first 10 miles.

 My last 3 miles averaged 20 minutes/mile as it was excruciating to just put one foot in fronth of the other.
 I recalled somebody once telling me that all I need to do is to put one foot in front of the other and keep moving forward.

-### The Finish Line
-I crossed the finish line at 11:08 PM, 15 hours and 17 minutes since I had started the race What I had dreamt about for years since I was just a teenager turned from a vision into reality.
-I thought about how I would cry or smile at the camera or be filled with joy.
-In fact, I've already teared up from just thinking about that moment.

-However, when I crossed the finish line that day, all I could think about was pain and how inside my head I was trying to deal with it.

-Immediately after I picked up my medal, finisher t-shirt and some other goodies that they have prepared for people and met up with Deepak and Andrea, I knew something was wrong and went to the infirmary.I couldn't move my hands, and my upper body including my face were numb (imagine the feeling you get when you sit on the toilet too long, but in your arms and face as well).
+### "You Are An Ironman!"
 ![img](/posts/ironman-finish.jpeg)

+I crossed the finish line at 11:08 PM, 15 hours and 17 minutes since I had started the race.
+What I had dreamt about for years since I was just a teenager turned from a vision into reality.
+I had pictured myself crossing the finish line numerous times in the past, starting in high school.
+I thought about how I would cry or grin broadly at the camera or be filled with joy.

+Instead, when I crossed the finish line that day, all I could think about was my **excruciating pain** and trying not to break down.

-### IV
+### Hospitalization
+Immediately after I picked up the Finisher's medal, t-shirt, I found Deepak and Andrea waiting for me.
+Some quick minutes later, I knew something was wrong.
+I couldn't move my hands and my entire body was going commpletely numb.
 The doctors at the infirmary immediately hooked me up onto an IV.
 I had all sorts of thoughts going through my head at the time.
 I thought I had a stroke or that I had seriously fucked up my body.
 They said that if I didn't get better soon I would have to go to the hospital.
 I didn't have my phone and I still needed to pick up my bike and gear.

 I later learned that I didn't consume enough electrolytes during the race, starting sometime pretty early during the bike ride.
 This would also explain nthe numbness in my right arm during the bike and the numbness shooting up from my feet during the latter half of the run.